I recently heard the testimony of a woman who spent several years in a "Christian cult."(1)

 The Gospel is God's plan, and we must share it accurately, fully, unashamedly without tricking anyone.

-(1)"Christian cults" are those that share some similar beliefs with mainstream Christianity but give equal or greater weight to non-Biblical beliefs.
+(1)"Christian cults" are those that share some similar beliefs with mainstream Christianity but give equal or greater weight to non-Biblical beliefs and present-day prophets.
+The world "cult" in this case does not mean a group that brainwashes or forces people to do things against their will.
 The two most well-known Christian cults are Mormonism and Jehovah Witnesses.
 To read more: Is Mormonism a Cult?
 What is Mormonism?

 Weird Things Mormons Believe written by former Mormons.
 Jehovah Witnesses in a Nutshell, Who are Jehovah Witnesses?